max-torch/My-Resume-Generator/Resume.md

 **Battle For Wesnoth** | [wesnoth/wesnoth](https://github.com/wesnoth/wesnoth) | Cross-platform, turn-based fantasy strategy game

+- Created an [online dashboard](https://replays.wesnoth.org/dashboard/) that fetches and visualizes data from the official server about multiplayer games that have been played
 - Proofreading, improvements, and additions to in-game dialog and text
 - Suggested and implemented some feature enhancements to campaign scenarios
 - Closed some issues with the in-house developer tools